 Based on your experiences as the wife of a Ranger, do you have any advice for current or prospective Army spouses, male or female, especially with regard to transitioning from military service to civilian life?

 Lauren: I’m going to have to break this one down into two distinct parts.
 First, with regard to advice for a current military spouse or a future military spouse is to understand that life in the military isn’t a movie, it’s not a made-for-TV drama, it’s not all about you or all about them.
 It’s an equal partnership.
 I only feel comfortable talking about Ranger wives, because each branch and each unit is so different.
-So if you’re a current or potentially future Ranger wife, I’d say that there is a specific “type” that can make it with a Ranger, because they’re alpha personalities.
-By that I mean that they’re dominant, they’re hardworking, don’t quit, have pride in their job, their unit, and their teammates, they’re natural leaders and are independent.
+So if you’re a current or potential future Ranger wife, I’d say that there is a specific “type” that can make it with a Ranger, because they’re alpha personalities.
+By that I mean that they’re dominant, they’re hardworking, don’t quit, have pride in their job, their unit, and their teammates, they’re natural leaders, and are independent.
 They take care of their families and each other.
 So a spouse MUST have these qualities too, or it’s just not going to work.

 Almost every Ranger spouse I’ve met is stunningly gorgeous, independent, successful, intelligent, their personalities really complement those of their Ranger husbands.
 So the best advice I can give, and I hate to be crude here, is don’t be an attention whore or drama queen.
 That’s not how real women act, and you ruin it for the rest of us when you act that way.
 I’d transfer that to any spouse in any unit, male or female; it’s not about you, it’s not about them, it’s about both of you together as a team.